midnight-kitty/midnight-kitty.github.io/content/recipes/cinnamon_cake/_index.md

 13. Spread half of the batter into the prepared pan.
 14. Spread half of the crumb mixture on top.
 15. This step can be tricky!
 Spreading thick batter over a crumbly layer takes patience—just do your best, and it will come together!
-16. Top with remaining crumbs:
+16. Top with remaining crumbs.

 ## Bake